Bartholomeus van der Helst: Portrait of Gerard Andriesz Bicker

 One of Van der Helst's most famous works is the portrait of Gerard Andriesz Bicker at half-length of 1639 (Rijksmuseum, Amsterdam).
-Van der Helst painted in 1642 a portrait of Andries Bicker, the father of Gerard Andriesz Bicker and the mayor of Amsterdam, as a pendant to this work.
+Van der Helst painted in 1642 a portrait of Andries Bicker, the father of Gerard Andriesz Bicker (1622–1666) and the mayor of Amsterdam, as a pendant to this work.
 The contrast between the two sitters could not be more pronounced: while the father looks like a stern and sober Protestant, the son looks like a fanciful dandy with a smug look in his eyes.
-At the time the painting was made Gerard Andriesz Bicker was only 17 years old, but already held the titles of Lord of Engelenburg and High Bailiff of Muiden.
+At the time the painting was made Gerard Andriesz Bicker was only 20 years old, but already held the title of Lord of Engelenburg, an estate near Herwijnen belonging to the family.
 This portrait is often used to illustrate the decadent wealth of the Amsterdam merchants of the Dutch Golden Age in Amsterdam.